LouisCAD/LouisCAD/README.md

 ### My Resume

-I now have a Resume (made in Kotlin with Compose for Web), which you can check at [github.com/LouisCAD/ResumeComposition](https://github.com/LouisCAD/ResumeComposition).
+I now have a Resume (made in Kotlin with Compose HTML), which you can check at [github.com/LouisCAD/ResumeComposition](https://github.com/LouisCAD/ResumeComposition).

 ### There's more about me